 - UN Sustainable Development Goals (SDGs) alignment

-5.3% of UWA’s equity portfolio is aligned to one or more of the SDGs, consistent with the benchmark.
-This is a developing area Mercer is giving greater focus to as SDG mapping methodology evolves.
+UWA’s equity portfolio is more strongly aligned to the SDGs than the benchmark, by 3.6%.
+This is a developing area as SDG mapping methodology evolves.

 Pillar 4: Screening

-No breaches of exclusion commitments were identified (includes Tobacco & Controversial Weapons)
+No breaches of exclusion commitments were identified (Tobacco, Controversial Weapons, Russia)

-Companies with UN Global Compact red flag incidents were identified.
-All managers have been asked to report to Mercer on their engagement.
+Companies with UN Global Compact red flags were identified.
+Key managers have been asked to report on their engagement and monitor remediation progress.